romanofski/superorganism/README.txt

 this bug tracker provides an application for *one* user tracking *many* bug trackers.
 Therefore it deals with bugs from different systems, providing a basis for 'living closely together.

+I have to admit, that the name may change in the future.
+I'm not quite convinced if it's a good name.
+I was also considering:

+    * colony
+    * magpie